A Faster, More Efficient Way to Configure, Schedule, and Backup Large-Scale Environments

-The new interface of Zmanda 4.0 is beautifully designed with an intuitive navigation menu that features an array of action items arranged orderly within the navigation panel.
-Since there’s no switching in between the tabs, you can easily locate the “backup-sets” area from the navigation pane for quick selection to get started with.
-So now, administering a complete backup environment of several thousands of backup-sets directly from the app’s navigation panel is just a few minutes job!
+The new interface of Zmanda 4.0 is beautifully designed with an intuitive navigation menu, featuring an array of action items inside the navigation panel.
+Now you need not switch between the tabs.
+In fact, you can easily locate the “backup-sets” area from the navigation panel for quick access.
+So now, administering a complete backup environment of several thousands of backup sets directly from the app’s navigation panel is just a few minute’s job!

 Well, take the first look!
-Having visibility of the backup infrastructure is extremely crucial especially when the backup task is triggered between the systems on a network.
+Having visibility of the backup infrastructure is extremely crucial, especially when the backup task is triggered between the systems on a network.
 With the refreshed card-based layout of the UI that displays vital information in chunks, the new user interface accomplishes exactly that!

 What is a Backup-set?

-A backup-set is a combination of several groups of disk locations known as DLE's (Disk List Entries) or sources.
-A Source specifies what is to be backed up: what clients, and what directories, databases, or applications on each client.
+To put it simply, a backup-set is a combination of groups of disk locations known as DLE’s (Disk List Entries) or sources.
+A source specifies what data you can back up, what clients, what directories, databases, or applications are stored on each client.

-Each DLE consists of several clients along with their partition types: C: Drive or D: Drive in Windows or /var, /root in Linux, applications, file systems, or subdirectories.
+Each DLE consists of several clients along with their partition types.
+For example, C: Drive or D: Drive in Windows or /var, /root in Linux, applications, file systems, or subdirectories.
 By default, you must create a backup server and an end-storage location before creating a backup set.
 Remember, that’s a pre-requisite of creating a backup set.

 Cluster Architecture – Upgrading from ZMC 3.6 to 4.0!

-Since Zmanda supports distributed cluster architecture, the biggest advantage is that you can link 1000s of enterprise backup servers across the globe for managing backups instantaneously!
+To repeat, Zmanda supports distributed cluster architecture.
+Certainly, an excellent perk of this upgrade is that you can link 1000s of enterprise backup servers instantaneously across the globe for managing backups!
 This gives you the flexibility to associate any number of backups with the same schedule plan that you have created.
-This also eliminates the need to create a customized schedule plan for the backup of individual backup-sets.
+Besides, you don’t need to create a customized schedule plan for the backup of individual backup sets.

-The cluster architecture provides a flexible framework to benefit from the fault-tolerant system.
+With the cluster architecture as a flexible framework, you can greatly benefit from the fault-tolerant system.
 Fault tolerance is the ability to prevent disruptions arising out of single-point failure.
 That is to say, this architecture will work like a watchdog for all your backup sets!
 In fact, this cluster based framework offers fault recovery mechanisms for mission-critical applications or systems to ensure business continuity.

-The cluster architecture setup is packaged in a way that you can avail of two sets of UI binaries and a separate backup server.
-So you have the option to choose to install the backup server without the UI on any machine that you want.
+The cluster architecture setup is packaged with two sets of UI binaries and a separate backup server.
+So now, you can choose to install the backup server without the UI on any machine that you want.